Kamal-Eldin/ASR-TTS-Data-Collection/README.md

 For RTL projects, prompts are automatically displayed with proper RTL formatting:
 - Text flows from right to left
-- Proper text alignment for Arabic, Hebrew, Persian, etc.
+- Proper text alignment for Arabic, Persian, etc.
 - Maintains readability in the recording interface

 ### Exporting Datasets